Alluxio/alluxio/docs/en/operation/Journal.md

 ./bin/alluxio fsadmin checkpoint
 ```

-Similar to the `backup` command, `checkpoint` command should be used sparingly
+Similar to the `backup` command, `checkpoint` command should
-to avoid interfering with other users of the system.
+be used on an off-peak time to avoid interfering with other users of the system.

 ### Recovering from journal issues